Fred Moore (activist)

 Fred Moore (1941–1997) was an American political activist who was central to the early history of the personal computer.
 Moore was an active member of the People's Computer Company and one of the founders of the Homebrew Computer Club, urging its members to "bring back more than you take."

 Fred Moore was also active in disarmament and social justice activism, as well as nonviolent civil disobedience and direct actions.
 As a UC Berkeley freshman in 1959, he held a two-day hunger strike on campus against the compulsory Reserve Officers' Training Corps (ROTC) program, attracting media attention and influencing later activists of the student movement of the 1960s.
 After the 1980 reinstitution of draft registration in the United States, Moore became a leader in the draft resistance movement, for a time editing the newspaper, Resistance News.

 Moore was a single father, raising his daughter Irene Moore, born 1968.

 He married Julie Kiser in 1992, and they had a daughter Mira Moore, born 1993.

 Moore died in an automobile accident in 1997.

+Fred Moore attended the 1971 demise party for the Whole Earth Catalog.
+The purpose of the demise party was to decide how to give away the remaining profits from the publication of the Whole Earth Catalog, $20,000 in cash.
+Fred Moore eventually received the majority of the money, $14,905, after ten hours of debate and most people having left.